Ieva-Ieva/Ieva-Ieva/README.md

 - [x] Programming: SQL for quering datasets and preparing data for visualisation; Javascript, HTML, and CSS for designing digital content.

 ## About Me
 I have extensive experience in international communication, which enables me to effectively communicate with people in Lithuanian, English, Russian, French, and Finnish.
-Also talk to data in SQL, JavaScript, HTML, CSS, and Python.
+Also, to talk to data in SQL, JavaScript, HTML, CSS, and Python.
 As a passionate explorer of new technologies, I am particularly interested in the field of data analytics and its potential impact on both individuals and the wider world.
 I am dedicated to leveraging my skills and knowledge to drive meaningful insights and solutions in this evolving landscape.

 ## What You'll Find Here